Oakraven79/pavlov_rcon_tcl/README.md

 Supports multiple servers, add seperate entries in the `server.json`

 For fun I added a "give all" button which cycles through all connected players and gives them the selected item.

-See screen shot [here](http://www.greatleapskyward.com/pavlov.jpg) (please note the data is faked to show the layout)

 ## Installation